eukaprotech/networking/com/eukaprotech/networking/networking/1.0.4/README.md

 # Uploading Bytes

-To upload bytes, include them in the body parameters
+To upload bytes, include them as BytesItem in the body parameters

         Parameters parameters = new Parameters();
         byte[] bytes = "Hey bytes".getBytes()// your bytes here;